qala-io/test-pyramid/README.md

 TBD:

-- Ability to edit existing pyramids and see their shapes
+- Cancel when creating the pyramid
+- Add predefined pyramids
 - Mock to be started at random port when running component tests
 - Create Allure reports
 - Generate coverage metrics